eldskald/creative-block/README.md

 ## Getting started

+After cloning the repository, setup your `.env` file by copying the [.env.example](.env.example) and renaming it to `.env`, and then setting the values.
+The default values are for working on Linux.
+If you are working on Windows, using WSL is the easiest way to go but you can probably make do with [w64devkit](https://github.com/skeeto/w64devkit/) too.

-After cloning the repository, run the following to install dependencies:
+Then, run the following to install dependencies:

 ```console
 make install